harrycresswell/harry/content/writing/writing-a-year-in-review.md

 syndicate: "false"
 ---

-Whilst writing my [year in review](https://harrycresswell.com/tags/year-in-review/) this year it seemed like a good idea and perhaps a useful exercise to outline exactly what this means to me – why I write one and the approach I use to write it.
-I hope this may in some way be helpful for you too.
+Whilst writing my [year in review](https://harrycresswell.com/tags/year-in-review/) this year it seemed like a good idea, and perhaps a useful exercise, to outline exactly what this means to me – why I write one and the approach I use to write it.
+I hope this may in some way be helpful for you, too.

-This is very much my own take to what has become an annual practice for many and I follow a format that has, so far, worked well for me.
+This is very much my own take on what has become an annual practice for many and I follow a format that has, so far, worked well for me.
 Here’s everything I can tell you about it.

 ## Why I write a review of my year

 I was drawn to the idea of writing an annual review after reading Atomic Habits by James Clear, in which he proposes that habits are the compound interest of self-improvement, and that success is the product of good daily habits.
-In other words, the effects of your habits multiple as you repeat them.
+In other words, the effects of your habits multiply as you repeat them.

 James writes the following: